Rodeoclash/vodon-pro/README.md

 ![GitHub all releases](https://img.shields.io/github/downloads/Rodeoclash/vodon-pro/total?style=flat-square)

 Vodon Pro is a **synchronised**, desktop video player for esport "VOD" reviews.
+It is designed for live reviews, either over screenshare or in person.

 Add viewpoints from each player in a match, tell Vodon how to synchronise the videos then use its synchronised playback with the ability to instantly jump to any of the viewpoints to review your game.